fabianamhof/DotnetLambda/HtmlToPdf/README.md

 HtmlToPdf$ sam local invoke HtmlToPdfFunction --event events/event.json
 ```

 The SAM CLI can also emulate your application's API.
 Use the `sam local start-api` to run the API locally on port 3000.
+Use `--warm-containers=EAGER` to prevent rebuiling lambda layers on every invoke.

 ```bash
 HtmlToPdf$ sam local start-api